au5ton/viento/README.md

 </script>
 ```

-In the previous example, we spin the #box around for 1 second, and upon completion of that animation, flip over the #circle.
+In the previous example, we apply the rubberBand animation to #box for 1 second, and upon completion of that animation, apply the rubberBand animation to the #circle for 2 seconds.

-###Running animations simultaneously
+####Running animations simultaneously

 ```html
 <div id="box"></div>